Hunger Council of Washington County

 Upcoming hunger Council meeting:

-The Hunger Council meets next on October 5th.
-More information and draft agenda available soon.
+The Hunger Council meets next on December 14th.
+More information and the draft agenda will be available closer to the meeting date.

 2017/2018 Meeting Schedule: